Francis Cargeeg

-Francis Bertram Cargeeg (14 September 1893 – 25 March 1981) known also as Tan Dyvarow ("Undying Fire" in Cornish) was a Cornish coppersmith.
+Francis Bertram Cargeeg (14 September 1893 – 25 March 1981), also known as Tan Dyvarow ("Undying Fire" in Cornish) was a Cornish coppersmith.

 Early life

 Francis Cargeeg was born in Carnsew, Hayle, Cornwall, England, UK.
 He was the second youngest of eight children born to William and Emma Cargeeg between 1878 and 1897.

 Frank's father was originally a miner seeking tin and copper in the hard rocks of the county.
 Subsequently, he moved up to the position of engine man (driver), initially at a mine and later at Harvey's of Hayle.
 Harvey's was an internationally known pumping engine and other mine goods manufacturer in the 19th century.

 After his initial schooling Frank became an apprentice at Holman's of Camborne, another internationally recognised company.
 He finished his 6-year apprenticeship in engineering on 2 December 1914.
 World War I changed the face of employment in UK at that time and Frank went to sea in the merchant marine as 4th engineer on the SS Trevalgan, one of the Hain Line ships.

 After just one voyage he left the vessel on medical grounds.
 Thereafter he became employed in HM Dockyard, Devonport.
 In 1939 he decided to leave his safe employment at this large facility and become self-employed as an artist in hand-beaten copper ware.
 Unfortunately, World War II intervened preventing him from carrying out his dream, instead he found himself employed in a new factory in Hayle producing dibromoethane, an additive used in petrol allowing higher compression ratios to be used in the most modern aircraft engines of the time - such as the Merlin.

 After the war he worked in Pool's of Hayle (J. & F. Pool Ltd) for a few years finally realising his dream of full-time employment in copperware in the late 1940s.
 At this time Cornwall had a history of copperware, beginning with Newlyn Copper in the late 19th century.

-At this time he lived with his wife, Winifred, whom he married in September 1919, and his unmarried sister Holly in her cottage, Trevean, at Mellanear Road, Hayle.
+At this time he lived with his wife, Winifred Hoskin, whom he married in September 1919, and his unmarried sister Holly in her cottage, Trevean, at Mellanear Road, Hayle.